 And I know that all of this sounds horrible.
 I mean, facing your fears?
 Purposely?
 Going through painful and unpleasant actions just to become stronger?
 Terrifying yourself simply to change your reactions?
-Doesn’t sound very appealing.
+It doesn’t sound very appealing.

 But I’ve been there and I’ve gone through all of these steps so I can tell you with 100% certainty that you won’t regret it.
 And I’m not the only one.

 He believed he could not go on because the tragedy he experienced was so severe it basically void his life of all further meaning.
 But as several years passed, he had gotten to the high-point of his life.
 He managed to deal with his depression, become financially stable, find an amazing partner, and boost his self-esteem.

 For a long time, he idolized the girl whose death caused him such grief.
 It took time for him to realize that, before she died, she hadn’t been as great as he had imagined her.
 She had already been suicidal when they met and, even though he tried to help her and made an exceptional effort to hire psychiatrists, talk to her, and support her, she refused every form of help.

 Finally, he accepted that her death was a tragic event, one which he was not responsible for as he had done everything he could have.
 He decided he would not allow a single bad event to dictate the rest of his life anymore.